SamuelGodwin/buylowsellhigh-treasurehunt-circularbuffer/README.md

-# Basic building blocks of C++

-Code using some of the basic building blocks of C++: vectors, functions, and classes.

-Ensure you use constness and references where appropriate in functions to avoid needlessly copying objects, and to help ensure you have written correct code.

-## The PEP vector class -- technical note

-To ensure I am using `vector` correctly, for this work I will be using a version specially adapted for this assignment.
-It is used by all the skeleton code provided, and involves writing:

-`#include "vector.h"`
-`using pep::vector;`

-... instead of the usual:

-`#include <vector>`
-`using std::vector;`

-Outwith this assignment you should use the regular std vector implementation where appropriate.
+# Foobar

+A system that returns a Trade object with the buy and sell time that maximises profit for a vector of prices.
+Also, code to work with data about items that are placed at different places on a map, each of which is available for just 15 minutes.
+Returns distances to these items using the Haversine Formula.
+Finally, some code completing the CircularBuffer class.
+70. PEP 1.

 # Buy low, sell high

-The price of a given commodity, can be represented by a vector of prices.
+The price of a given commodity can be represented by a vector of prices.
 For instance:

 `vector<int> prices {28, 18, 20, 26, 24};`

 To maximise profit, we would want to buy low and sell high -- in this case, buy at time 1 (when the cost is 18), sell at time 3 (when the cost is 26).

-In `Trade.h` implement a function `bestBuySellTime` that takes a vector of prices and returns a `Trade' object with the buy and sell time that maximises profit.
+In `Trade.h` is a function `bestBuySellTime` that takes a vector of prices and returns a `Trade` object with the buy and sell time that maximises profit.
 This function does not live inside any class -- it is to be defined as a global function.

+## Usage

-To perform some basic testing on the code, once you have implemented the function (or at least declared it) `TestTrade.cpp` defines a simple test harness.
-To compile this, run:
+To perform some basic testing on this code, `TestTrade.cpp` defines a simple test harness for the function `bestBuySellTime`.

-`g++ -std=c++11 -o TestTrade TestTrade.cpp`

-If it compiles, you can then run:

-`./TestTrade`

-A wider range of test cases will be used, including input vectors that contains millions of numbers -- my code should be able to handle these with modest resources (10 seconds of CPU on a desktop machine, and 0.5GB of RAM).
+A wider range of test cases can be used, including input vectors that contains millions of numbers -- my code is able to handle these with modest resources (10 seconds of CPU on a desktop machine, and 0.5GB of RAM).

 # Treasure hunt